 MIND Technology, Inc., a Delaware corporation, formerly Mitcham Industries, Inc., a Texas corporation, was incorporated in 1987.
-Effective August 3, 2020 we effectuated a reincorporation to the state of Delaware, name change to MIND Technology, Inc. and increase in the number of shares of common stock and preferred stock authorized for issuance.
-See Note 16 - "Subsequent Event" of our consolidated financial statements for additional details.
+Effective August 3, 2020 we effectuated a reincorporation to the state of Delaware, name change to MIND Technology, Inc. and increase in the number of shares of Common Stock and Preferred Stock authorized for issuance.
+See Note 16 - "Corporate Restructuring" to our condensed consolidated financial statements for additional details.

 Historically, we have operated in two segments, Marine Technology Products and Equipment Leasing.
-During the second quarter of fiscal 2021 our Board determined to exit the Leasing Business and instructed management to develop and implement a plan to dispose of those operations.
-Accordingly, the assets, excluding cash, and liabilities of the Equipment Leasing segment are considered held for sale and the segment's operations are presented as discontinued operations.
-See Note 3 to our condensed consolidated financial statements for more details.
+During the second quarter of fiscal 2021, our Board determined to exit the Leasing Business and instructed management to develop and implement a plan to dispose of those operations.
+Accordingly, the assets, excluding cash, and liabilities of the Leasing Business are considered held for sale and the Leasing Business operations are presented as discontinued operations.
+See Note 3 - "Assets Held for Sale and Discontinued Operations" to our condensed consolidated financial statements for more details.

-Revenue from the Marine Technology Products segment includes sales of Seamap equipment, sales of Klein equipment and through the first quarter of fiscal 2020, sales of oceanographic and hydrographic equipment by SAP.
+Revenue from the Marine Technology Products segment includes sales of Seamap equipment and sales of Klein equipment.
 This segment operates from locations near Bristol, United Kingdom, Salem, New Hampshire, Huntsville, Texas, Johor, Malaysia and in Singapore.
 During February 2019, the Company completed the sale of its Australian operations in Brisbane, Australia.
-See Note 14 - "Sale of Subsidiaries" of our condensed consolidated financial statements for additional details.
+See Note 14 - "Sale of Subsidiaries" to our condensed consolidated financial statements for additional details.